kchu01/homemade/README.md

     * Create a readme
     * Daily sprints
 * Create the front page
-    * Include a homepage image
+    * Create a product page
-    * Brief 'about me' about the application
+    * Make an AppBar display on homepage

 ### Tuesday
 * Create the item list page
-    * Have at least 4 items to display (2 x 2 grid)
+    * Have at least 4 recipes to display (2 x 2 grid)
     * Make sure the images are clickable and able to send user to the respective details page

 ### Wednesday